-- Ongoing security, management and maintenance of both the server and the intranet will be your sole responsibility.
+- Ongoing security, management, and maintenance of both the server and the intranet will be your sole responsibility.

 Buying an off-the-shelf WordPress intranet now may seem like a better choice.
-They are usually cost-effective and are relatively easy to setup and manage, but you will also be required to host the solution on your own server.
+They are usually cost-effective and are relatively easy to set up and manage, but you will also be required to host the solution on your own server.
 Another downside is that boxed WordPress intranet templates and plugins usually offer a very restrictive functionality limited by the development schedule of the provider.
 Instead of being responsive and easily adaptable, with an off-the-shelf solution you may find that you need to replace it after a few years because it has failed to keep pace with your changing business needs.

-3. The Challenge Of WordPress Plugins & Themes
+3. WordPress Intranet Plugins & Themes

-Let’s say that the two key functions you want your intranet to feature are a staff directory and a company calendar.
+Let’s say that the two essential functions you want your intranet to feature are a staff directory and a company calendar.
 It’s likely that you will need a separate plugin for each function and it may well be that each WordPress intranet plugin is supplied by a different developer.
-Sometimes these are companies but often these developers are individuals.
+Sometimes these are companies, but often these developers are individuals.
 Dealing with so many suppliers can be frustrating and difficult, especially if they have different support policies.

 What’s more, each plugin is likely to have a different schedule for updates, may not be mobile responsive and may have an entirely different look and feel, making for a disjointed experience for end users.
 Multiply this by the number of plugins your intranet is likely to require and you begin to get a feel for the inherent problems with plugins.

 Furthermore, while some plugins may be free, often this is simply a hook to get you to consider the more premium paid-for plugins.
 It’s not hard to see, therefore, how the cost of plugins can easily get out of hand.